oasis-tcs/virtio-admin/IPR.md

 operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

-#### Statement regarding IPR, submitted by Red Hat, Feb 14, 2018

-Red Hat has filed several United States patent applications that might become essential to an OASIS Standards Final Deliverable.

-The unpublished applications are relevant to section "Traditional Memory Balloon Device" of the Virtual I/O Device (VIRTIO) specification.

-Red Hat is unable to provide more specific information regarding the unpublished applications, until such time as the applications are published or the patents are issued.

-Should one of these patent applications be issued as a patent, and be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

 #### Statement regarding IPR, submitted by Red Hat, April 19, 2016 and amended Feb 14, 2018